Standard Gravure shooting: Perpetrator

 After the selling of Standard Gravure and the subsequent management change in 1986, Wesbecker was assigned to a mechanical folder.
 He soon complained about stress and undue pressure and asked to be placed back at his old job.
 His request was declined, and he grew increasingly hostile against the new management, became wary of conspiracies aimed to harass him, and began to complain about policy changes at the company.
 He started complaining that exposure to toluene at work caused him memory loss, dizziness and "blackout spells".

 The hostility culminated in May 1987, when Wesbecker filed a complaint with the Jefferson County Human Relations Commission, charging that he was being harassed and discriminated against for his psychological state and being deliberately put under stressful conditions.
 A subsequent examination confirmed that Wesbecker suffered from depression and manic depression, substantiating his claim of mental illness.
 He was prescribed Prozac.

 In August 1988, Wesbecker stopped working and was finally put on a long-term disability leave in February 1989, though there was also an agreement to re-employ him as soon as he recovered sufficiently.
-Between August 1988 and May 1989 Wesbecker bought several weapons, among them the AK-47 and pistol he later used in the shooting.
+Between August 1988 and May 1989, Wesbecker bought several weapons, among them the AK-47 and pistol he later used in the shooting.
 Shortly before the shooting at Standard Gravure, where he showed up the last time on September 13, Wesbecker presumably received a letter from the company, announcing the cancellation of his disability income.

+Wesbecker's son James was arrested numerous times throughout the mid 90s to late 2010s for incidents involving exposing himself to young women and children.